 The notes that truly make an impression are lavender, as well as plum and leather.
 The plum adds a subtle sweetness, and the leather provides a smooth finish.
 This is not a unique fragrance, but it’s incredibly versatile and well done.
 It’s great for any season and almost any occasion, though it’s not quite sultry enough for a night out.

-Gucci Guilty can be used during either the day or the night.
+What I love most about Gucci Guilty is its versatility.
+It fits a professional environment well — lending a little polish to your workday or can fit in on a date or night out.
 It performs well in the spring, summer, and fall, but the harsh winter weather would likely drown it out.